salvoravida/redux-first-history/README.md

 * a better way to compile with rollup
 * warning for uncorrect usage
 * typescript support
-* try to use with non-react-like other framework!
+* try to use it with non-react-like other framework!
 * redux-first-app POC

 any idea? let me know and contribute!